davisanc/AzureSecurityLabs/README.md

 We have summarized them for you here.
 Alternatively, you can run a pre-requisite script that will run all the following comamnds for you

-If you prefer to do this one by one, go through the following steps.
-If you prefer to go with the pre-req scritpt, jumpt to 9.4 of this lab
+**IMPORTAN: If you prefer to do this one by one, go through the following steps.
+If you prefer to go with the pre-req scritpt, jumpt to 9.4 of this lab**

 **On Powershell**